Columbia River Plateau

 Walla Walla, Washington is home to VAF's 2026 conference: Columbia River Plateau: Atomic Space.
 Native Soil.
 Geologic Time.

-The conference starts on Thursday, May 28, with two different bus tours on offer.
-Please note!
-There is no official Wednesday evening event due to airplane schedules into Walla Walla but an informal wine reception will take place in the hotel.
-Attendees should plan to arrive in Walla Walla on either Tuesday, May 26 or Wednesday, May 27.
+[Please note!
+There is no official Wednesday evening event due to flight schedules into Walla Walla Airport.
+However, an informal wine reception will take place in the hotel lobby.
+Attendees should plan to arrive in Walla Walla on either Tuesday, May 26 or Wednesday, May 27.]

-Thursday, May 28th offers two bus tour options, one to Pendleton, Oregon ("Pendleton and the West") and the other to Walla Walla and environs ("Walla Walla Land").
-Both tours will arrive at the Gesa Power House Theatre the official conference welcome and keynote address in the evening.
+Thursday, May 28th offers two all-day bus tour options: one to Pendleton, Oregon ("Pendleton and the West") and the other that explores Walla Walla and its hinterlands ("Walla Walla Land").
+Both tours will return to the Gesa Power House Theatre in Walla Walla for the official conference welcome and keynote address in the early evening.

-Saturday, May 30, is filled with paper and poster sessions and the evening banquet, which includes the awards ceremony and the annual business meeting.
+Saturday, May 30, is filled with paper and poster sessions before the evening banquet, awards ceremony, and annual business meeting at The Motor Co venue--just one block from the hotel.

 Please use the Orange Links in the navigation bar above to find schedules, travel information, and registration.
 You may also navigate using these links: